 As a result of the pandemic, demand for tax support has increased in response to the variety of changes that have affected every aspect of people’s lives.
 The effects of the pandemic have resulted in many wanting to get their affairs in order, reflecting on their personal circumstances as it has meant life has been put on hold, or has meant a change of career.
 This has resulted in an increased number of requests to bring forward financial reviews.

 Providing the right advice has become more challenging in recent months as tax support and advice is in high demand.
-Chancellor Rishi Sunak’s Budget Statement in March stopped short of introducing the tax hikes that many people expected in response to the financial challenges resulting from the pandemic.
+The Chancellor’s Budget Statement in March stopped short of introducing the tax hikes that many people expected in response to the financial challenges resulting from the pandemic.
 Despite this, many experts believe more tax increases are likely in the next year or two.
-Among the changes that could be implemented in the short term are recommendations made by the

 What are the possible tax changes?